JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/editorials/2026-09-16-The-Ghost-Light-of-Jacksonville-Arts-and-Culture.md

 date: 2026-09-16T21:10:00-04:00
 authors:
 - "Diana Donovan, Cultural Council of Greater Jacksonville"
+featured_image:
+  src: "/media/photos/Florida-Theatre-Ghost-Light-bw.webp"
+  alt: "The Ghost Light at Florida Theatre"
+  credit: "Numa C. Saisselin | Florida Theatre"
+  caption: "A single ghost light burns on the empty stage of the Florida Theatre — a nightly ritual of preparation, kept lit because someone is always coming back."

 description: "Diana Donovan, executive director and CEO of the Cultural Council of Greater Jacksonville, writes that Jacksonville's creative sector must prepare now for funding uncertainty and long-term resilience."
 ---
 Walk into almost any theater after everyone has gone home and you may find it dark except for one thing.